MS SQL Server Login Account, DB User, and Schema Mapping (Compared with Oracle)

 ALTER USER a_user WITH DEFAULT_SCHEMA = a_schema;

-4. Permission Management: Oracle vs SQL Server
+4. Permission management comparison (Oracle vs SQL Server)

 GRANT SELECT, INSERT, UPDATE, DELETE ON SCHEMA::X TO user;

-5. A Confusion Point in Practice
+5. Confusion points encountered in practice

--- Task account A
+-- account for task A

 CREATE LOGIN a_user WITH PASSWORD = '***';